 |RFID @ 10 tags per second||5 minutes||$6 per inventory event|

 Assuming a quarterly inventory, RFID will break-even in its first year with 3,000 assets.
 And, will begin payback in future years and allow add-ons like automated tracking and surveillance.

 Of course, you'll still need to locate missing items.
-But, RFID can also record item movement automatically by adding in doorway sensors.
+But, RFID can also record item movement automatically by installing fixed RFID readers.

 Automating your IT Tracking